D199 Bola Durian Will Give You A Ball Of A Time

 The top area before the stem has sunken spikes that reminds one of khun poh.

-The thorns around the husk are rather large like D14 and scattered in a rather uniform pattern throughout.
-But since this is a big durian, the ratio of thorn size to fruit size is still lower than that of D14.
+The thorns around the husk are rather large with some that can look like D14 and scattered in a rather uniform pattern throughout.
+But since this is a big durian, the ratio of thorn size to fruit size is still lower yet denser than that of D14.

 If durians were native to the western world during medieval times, bola might have been used as the unforgiving head of the morning star.